Ziqing19/LabelPixivBookmarks/README.md

 - Sometimes the author does not provide the so-called *official* tag for the artwork.
 This inconsistency makes it hard for us to do labeling.
 - Here we introduce the synonym dictionary that stores tag-alias pairs.
 All alias for a tag will be regarded as the same as the tag itself.
-- For example, the tags of the image contains [eva] instead of [新世紀エヴァンゲリオン], so that it won't be categorized into [新世紀エヴァンゲリオン].
+- For example, the tags of the image contains [EVA] instead of [新世紀エヴァンゲリオン], so that it won't be categorized into [新世紀エヴァンゲリオン].

 ![step4](./assets/05.png)

 - Open the script page and we wil find the ***Edit Dict*** button.
-- The ***Target Tag*** is the one that you want it in your bookmarks (eg: 新世紀エヴァンゲリオン); and the ***Alias*** are the tags that you want them to be regarded as the target tag (eg: eva, evangelion).
+- The ***Target Tag*** is the one that you want it in your bookmark tags pool (eg: 新世紀エヴァンゲリオン); and the ***Alias*** are the tags that you want them to be regarded as the target tag (eg: eva, evangelion).
-- Note that all alias should be delimited by spaces
+- Note that all alias should be delimited by spaces, or line breakers
+- Click ***Update Tag*** to save the user tag and alias into the dictionary.
+If the alias is empty the user tag will be removed
+- You can export the dictionary to local disk as a backup
+- To modify the alias, enter the user tag value and click ***Load Tag*** to load the alias value from the dict (or use tab key), and click ***Update Tag*** to save

 ![step5](./assets/06.png)

-- After executing the script again, all images with either the target tag, or the alias tag have been categorized to your target tag.
+- After executing the script again, all uncategorized images with either the target tag, or the alias tag now have been categorized to your target tag.

 ![step6](./assets/07.png)